 The best intranet platform is the intranet that you feel most comfortable with – and the intranet that works best with your corporate culture, your team, and of course, the basic idea of your enterprise.
 When looking for the best intranet for you, you should always question yourself what you really want to have in your intranet.
 Why are you even looking for an intranet?
 What would you like to improve?
 Once you find answers to those questions, you can browse through various intranet platforms and find the best choice.

-What problems does an intranet solve?
+What does an intranet do?

 An intranet can be the solution to a lot of problems that you might have encountered in your last years of business.
 Foremost, an intranet will offer your company structure.
 Once implemented as the central spot for communication, engagement, and collaboration, you will quickly notice how easy it has become to talk to coworkers, to reach out to other departments and to contact those that are physically far away.
 Also, an intranet can help you find a structure for file storage and data organization as most of them have integration features to cloud-services such as Google Workspace.